 Fractional shares also result from stock splits and mergers and acquisitions.
 However, unless you already own stock in a company that’s offering a split, or that is involved in some other transaction, these methods of obtaining fractional shares probably don’t apply to you.

-In many cases, you might receive $15 in dividends.
+In many cases, you might receive a few dollars in dividends.
 The dividend reinvestment will automatically buy partial shares, based on the current stock price.
 Eventually, after enough dividends are reinvested, you can find yourself acquiring whole shares.